astronomer/astro-docs/cloud/01_get-started/02_cloud-overview.md

 ---
-title: "Astronomer Overview"
+title: "Astronomer Cloud Overview"
-navTitle: Astronomer Overview
+navTitle: Cloud Overview
-description: "An overview of Astronomer Cloud and Enterprise."
+description: "An overview of Astronomer Cloud."
 ---

 The Astronomer platform is available as a SaaS service (Astronomer Cloud) or as a software subscription (Astronomer Enterprise).